officialjet/pal-bot/README.md

 ## ToDos:

-* Here you will see some feature we´ve planned for the future.
-Maybe we´re going to create a Kanban Board for all new stuff we´ve planned!
+* Here you will see some feature we've planned for the future.
+Maybe we're going to create a Kanban Board for all new stuff we've planned!

 So easy ;) <3